biocorecrg/docker-centos-legacy-perlbrew/README.md

-# docker-centos-perlbrew
+# CentOS Perlbrew images

-Basic Docker image for running CentOS with perlbrew installed
+Images for running Perlbrew scripts using CentOS.